TomarGunjan/CS553-DistributedAlgorithms/README.md

             ├── chandyLamportTest.scala
             └── laiYangTest.scala
 ```

+## How to run project
+### From Intellij IDE
+Pre Requisites :
+1. Java 8 or higher
+2. Scala Plugin should be present

+Steps to Follow :

+1. Clone this repo to your local machine.
+2. Open the project in Intellij
+3. Navigate to src/main/scala/main/Main.scala
+4. Run Main.scala file

+### From Terminal
+Pre Requisite :
+1. Should have scala installed

+Steps to Follow :
+1. Clone this repo to your local machine.
+2. Navigate into the Project folder
+3. Run following command "**sbt clean compile run**"

+## Requirements fulfilled for the course project
+1. Generated a dot file from NetGameSim containing information about node connections.
+2. Used aforementioned graph to spawn a graph of Akka Actors.
+3.
+## Clone Instructions
 ## Components of the Project
 The Project has been divided into interconnected modules.
 1. The algorithms package contains the overarching logic of the corresponding algorithm.